tobiasb/download-epost-from-canada-post/README.md

 1. Open the developer tools of your favorite browser
 2. Log in to https://www.canadapost-postescanada.ca/inbox/en#!/inbox
 3. Open the request to https://www.canadapost-postescanada.ca/inbox/rs/mailitem and get the value of the `Cookie` request header
+* In your browser right click anywhere on the page and look for 'Inspect', then select 'Network'.
+This should be in the first HTTP request.
+See images.

 ![Network Inspect](https://github.com/Jakesta13/download-epost-from-canada-post/blob/main/Inspect%20Network.PNG?raw=true)
 ![Cookie Example](https://github.com/Jakesta13/download-epost-from-canada-post/blob/main/Epost%20Cookie%20Example.png?raw=true)